ocolot/redux-rest-tools/docs/api/middleware/README.md

 -   `key` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** (optional) - the key of the entity (the value returned by the specified `idPath`).

 Returns **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if the request is pending, else `false`.

-### handlerCreator

-Creates the handler function to handle the REST request actions (request, success, fail).

-**Parameters**

--   `verb` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The verb to handle (find, findOne, create, update or delete).
--   `requestActions` **RequestActions** An object containing the request, success and fail action creators to handle.
--   `idPath` **IdPath** The path to the value to identify the REST entities (string, string array, function or string with dot separation).

-Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** An object containing the functions to handle request, success and fail state change in the reducer.

-### restReducer

-Creates a REST reducer to handle the defined actions.

-**Parameters**

--   `config` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The REST reducer config with the following keys: `idPath`, the path to the identifier of the requested objects (string, array of string or function); `actions`: the REST actions to handle; `extraHandlers`: an object where each key is the action type to handle and each key contains a function to handle the state change for these actions.

-Returns **Reducer** A reducer to handle REST requests state changes.

 ## middleware